intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 By default when GAS checks if available Node resources are enough for Pod's resources requests, the containers of the Pod are processed sequentially and independently.
-In multi-gpu nodes in certain cases this may result (but not guaranteed) in container of the same Pod having different GPUs allocated to them.
+In multi-gpu nodes in certain cases this may result (but not guaranteed) in containers of the same Pod having different GPUs allocated to them.

 In case two or more containers of the same Pod require to use the same GPU, GAS supports